 - Foresee the future: check the 7-day weather forecast to adapt your clothing and your outdoor activities

 📢 Do you have problems?
 CO2 meter faq

 Although the project is really simple, there is always the possibility that you may have a question or that some kind of problem will appear.

 In the list that you will see below, you have answers to solutions to a lot of things that you can ask yourself.

-It is not that there are many things because of many problems (most are simple doubts and the problems are almost always the same, and almost always have to do with the charger or the USB cable), but because It has been built by hundreds of people and I have documented any little doubt that has arisen I have documented it so that if it happens to someone else it can be easily solved.
+It is not that there are many things because of many problems (most of them are simple doubts and the problems are almost always the same, and most of the time they have to do with the charger or the USB cable), but because It has been built by hundreds of people and any little doubt that has arisen I have documented it so that if it happens to someone else it can be easily solved.

-Here I leave you the Frequently asked questions made by users who have been encouraged to build the CO2 meter.
+Here I leave you the Frequently asked questions that have been made by users who have been encouraged to build the CO2 meter, CO2 Easy.

 📜 History of the eMariete CO2 meter